 The bit array value object implemented in the delegate.cpp example is created by aggregating the integer value object.
-Of the interfaces exposed by this subobject, only a few methods of the container object's ITContainCvt interface and the ITValue interface of the integer value object are exposed outside of the bit array object.
-The integer value object's interface is exposed through delegation.
+Of the interfaces exposed by this subobject, only a few methods of the ITContainCvt interface of the container object and the ITValue interface of the integer value object are exposed outside of the bit array object.
+The interface of the integer value object is exposed through delegation.